dpkerins/Api_Tech_Test/readme.md

+# General

+* API was built with Javascript, Express, Prisma (ORM), and Jest (Testing)

+### To run code

+* Run 'npm install' to install dependencies
+* Run 'npm start' to run API on server at http://localhost:5000

-# Testing with Jest
+### Testing with Jest

-Run "npm run test" to run tests
+* Run "npm run test" to run tests

 # Endpoints